Virtual Libraries & Variants¶

-Virtual libraries correspond to dune’s ability to compile parameterized libraries and delay the selection of concrete implementations until linking an executable.
+Virtual libraries correspond to Dune’s ability to compile parameterised libraries and delay the selection of concrete implementations until linking an executable.

 The feature introduces two kinds of libraries: virtual and implementations.
 A virtual library corresponds to an interface (although it may contain partial implementation).
 An implementation of a virtual library fills in all unimplemented modules in the virtual library.

-The benefit of this partition is that other libraries may depend and compile
+The benefit of this partition is that other libraries may depend on and compile

-against the virtual library and only select concrete implementations for these
+against the virtual library, and they might only select concrete

 clock or libraries that use